 The administration may release the following types of directory information/photographs to the public using discretion relative to the privacy of the student and the family and the totality of the surrounding circumstance: name, address, telephone listing, date of birth, participation in officially recognized teams, and activities.
 Photographs or likenesses may be released without written consent.
-Parents/Guardians not wanting their child's directory information/photograph to be given out and/or published must notify the school at registration each year.
+Parents/Guardians not wanting their child's directory information/photograph to be given out and/or published must indicate this on the registration form.